anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 If an untrusted Pledge that can only use link-local addressing wants to contact a trusted Registrar, and the Registrar is more than one hop away, it sends its DTLS messages to the Join Proxy.

 When a Pledge attempts a DTLS connection to the Join Proxy, it uses its link-local IP address as its IP source address.
-This message is transmitted one-hop to a neighbouring (Join Proxy) node.
+This message is transmitted one-hop to a neighboring (Join Proxy) node.
-Under normal circumstances, this message would be dropped at the neighbour node since the Pledge is not yet IP routable or is not yet authenticated to send messages through the network.
+Under normal circumstances, this message would be dropped at the neighbor node since the Pledge is not yet IP routable or is not yet authenticated to send messages through the network.
-However, if the neighbour device has the Join Proxy functionality enabled; it routes the DTLS message to its Registrar of choice.
+However, if the neighbor device has the Join Proxy functionality enabled; it routes the DTLS message to its Registrar of choice.

 The Join Proxy transforms the DTLS message to a JPY message which includes the DTLS data as payload, and sends the JPY message to the join-port of the Registrar.